-The State Election is Tuesday, November 8th and polls are open 7am-8pm.
+The State Primary Election is Tuesday, September 6th – yes, the day after Labor Day!
+Polls are open 7am-8pm.
 Wondering where to vote?
 You can check your polling location here!

-Reminder: Some new polling locations are in place in the City of Boston.
+Reminder: There are some new polling locations are in place in the City of Boston.
 The new precinct structure focuses on equity across voting populations in each precinct to reduce wait times and increase access.

 What’s on the ballot?

-You can check out the candidates and the questions here!
+You can check out the democratic ballot here.